Saurabhsaha027/Hack-DSA/README.md

 ## Hack DSA is an open-source repository that collects problems about the data structures and algorithms.

+### Anyone can work on any issue
+So start working on issue when you are done then request a pull create and I'll merge into main codebase.

 ### Solve as many problems as you can and create pull request for every individual problem and 🌟 this repo for future reference.

 ## Fork this repository